What is PDFSearchz?

 Some examples of other browser hijackers are MovieBoxSearch, Comet Search and SportsSearcher.
-To sum up, quite often they are advertised as apps that supposed to improve browsing experience, include various features, and/or be useful in some other ways.
-Nevertheless, most of them do not function as they were advertised and can cause various problems.
-It is recommended not to trust (download and install) apps of this type and uninstall the ones that are (if are) already installed.
+They are often advertised as apps that supposedly improve the browsing experience, include various features, and are useful in other ways, however, most do not function as promised and can cause serious problems.

 How did PDFSearchz install on my computer?

-Notification saying that PDFSearchz can read and change certain data:
+Notification stating that PDFSearchz can read and change certain data: